datacarpentry/image-processing/_episodes/02-image-basics.md

 When we process images, we can access, examine, and / or change the color of any pixel we wish.
-To do this, we need some convention on how to access pixels individually; a way to give each one a name or an address of sort.
+To do this, we need some convention on how to access pixels individually; a way to give each one a name, or an address of a sort.

 The most common manner to do this, and the one we will use in our programs, is to assign a modified Cartesian coordinate system to the image.
 The